obsidian-community/obsidian-hub/02 - Categories/Auxiliary Tools/Static Site Generators.md

 ---
 aliases:
   -
 tags:
   - seedling
 publish: true
 ---

 # Static Site Generators

 %% Add a description below this line.
 It doesn't need to be long: one or two sentences should be a good start.
-Mention [[Ancillary tools]] and any other relevat notes in this vault. %%
+Mention [[_Auxiliary tools]] and any other relevat notes in this vault. %%

 #placeholder/description